“I love the tai chi and I find it really uplifting to be learning that the movements are all about the energy and life force within myself.

 Anne Doran, Yeovil, Somerset

-“After practicing yoga for many years, I had to stop doing many of the postures due to ill health, mainly fatigue and joint pain.
+“After practising yoga for many years, I had to stop doing many of the postures due to ill health, mainly fatigue and joint pain.
 I was keen to keep up exercise of some kind.
 I tried aerobics and ‘keep fit’ but both caused pain and by the end of the session I had very little energy.
-Then a friend recommended tai chi, I decided to give it a try, and joined Zabeth Macfarlane’s class.
+Then a friend recommended tai chi, I decided to give it a try, and joined Zabeth Reid’s class.
 The session start with gentle warm up exercises and chi-kung to really get the energy flowing.
 These are followed by an hour of tai chi, I found that not only did I have to apply my body to the moves, but engage my brain to remember the sequence of moves.
-I have now been practicing tai chi for two years; I have so much more energy, less stiffness and joint pain, and in some way seem to be much more in tune to nature and beauty around me.
+I have now been practising tai chi for two years; I have so much more energy, less stiffness and joint pain, and in some way seem to be much more in tune to nature and beauty around me.
 Zabeth has a way of teaching that does not make you feel silly if you have difficulty mastering the moves at first, she gently encourages you.
 I am now thoroughly hooked and would encourage anyone with health problems that might benefit from exercise to give it a try”

-Linda, Kingsdon, Somerset
+Linda, Ilchester class, Somerset

 “I started tai chi with Zabeth in September 2002 and it was one of the best decisions I have made.
 It helps me to relax and sleep a lot better.
 Also I enjoy the camaraderie of people enjoying the same interest as myself.
 I would recommend it to anyone of any age”